 - Faculty do not advise students on these submissions.

 - There is no GPA requirement for this Prize.

-Submit projects for the Rossing Prize to the Director of Women’s and Gender Studies via email by April 15.
+Submit projects for the Rossing Prize to the Director of Gender and Sexuality Studies via email by April 15.
 A two-person faculty committee will review the projects and announce its decisions by May 1.
 Simultaneous Distinction and Rossing Prize awards are possible.